 - Family: Asteraceae

 To see the full USDA plant scientific classification CLICK HERE

-Rabbit Tobacco, Rabbit Tobaccos, Rabbit Tobaccoe, Rabbit Tobaccoes, Asthma pillow Inserts, Rabbit TobaccoPillow Inserts, Rabbitccino, Rabbiccino, Rabbitmocha, Rabbimocha, Rabbismoothie, Rabbicoffee, are Trademarks of:
+Rabbit Tobacco, Rabbit Tobaccos, Rabbit Tobacco, Rabbit Tobaccoes, Asthma pillow Inserts, Rabbit TobaccoPillow Inserts, Rabbitccino, Rabbiccino, Rabbitmocha, Rabbimocha, Rabbismoothie, Rabbicoffee, are Trademarks of:

-For those who smoke rabbit tobacco for colds and flu, asthma and related illnesses, the flower heads stay lit well in rolled paper.
+For those who smoke rabbit tobacco for colds and flu, asthma, and related illnesses, the flower heads stay lit well in the rolled paper.
 We have a good supply of flower heads on hand now.
 There are indications that smoking rabbit tobacco can help one to get off smoking tobacco.

 I do not recommend that anyone smoke rabbit tobacco on a regular basis.
 Only whenever treating an ongoing condition of colds, flu, asthma, congestion, etc.